ashvardanian/SimSIMD/include/README.md

 assert(js_forward == js_reverse && "JSD is symmetric");
 ```

-These paths are especially valuable once you move below `f64`.
+These paths are useful once you move below `f64`.
 Naive implementations are usually dominated by repeated scalar transcendental calls and weak accumulation policy.

 ## Geospatial Metrics